 Mexico win their group at home.
 The Azteca advantage is real â two of three matches on Mexican soil, a crowd that will make the stadium feel like a continental qualifier rather than a neutral venue.
 Czechia, back after 20 years with Schick and SouÄek leading a squad that survived two playoff shootouts just to get here, arrive with the kind of battle-tested confidence that often decides tight groups.
 South Korea have the European-based squad and tournament pedigree to advance, but a draw-heavy campaign against Mexico's crowd and Czechia's physicality could leave them third despite being one of the strongest teams in the round of 32.
 South Africa are improved but remain the group's most limited team.

 The call: Mexico top the group.
 Czechia's urgency earns them second.
-South Korea advance as a best third-placed team.
+South Korea advance through the third-place route.

 Group B: Canada, Switzerland, Qatar, Bosnia and Herzegovina